nedbat/coveragepy/doc/contributing.rst

 keep you from sending patches.
 I can clean them up.

 Lines should be kept to a 100-character maximum length.
-I recommend an `editorconfig.org`_ plugin for your editor of choice.
+I recommend an `editorconfig.org`_ plugin for your editor of choice, which will also help with indentation, line endings and so on.

 Other style questions are best answered by looking at the existing code.
 Formatting of docstrings, comments, long lines, and so on, should match the